privacy-scaling-explorations/acceleration-program/Doc/FAQ.md

 ## Can I Apply for Multiple Tasks at the Same Time?

 No, simultaneous applications for multiple tasks are not permitted.
 You are only eligible to apply for a new task once you have reached the final stage of your current task.
 This ensures focused and dedicated efforts towards completing each task effectively.

+# How to Decide the Budget Given the Complexity(medium) of the Project?

+There’s a predetermined pricing rate based on the complexity.
+There will be more info in a call between applicants and the PSE team after content wise evaluation.